Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems: System Model

 \subsection{Scenario}

 In this paper, we investigate the problem of localizing a single-antenna \gls{ue} that emits an \gls{ofdm} uplink signal, which is captured by a \gls{pr} equipped with a \gls{ula} of antennas.
 An illustration of the scenario is provided in \autoref{fig:scenario}.
 The \gls{pr} comprises $\numRX$ antennas spaced by $\RXspacing$.
 The \gls{ue} transmits $\numP$ pilot and $\numD$ data \gls{ofdm} symbols across $\numQ$ subcarriers, with a subcarrier spacing of $\Qspacing$.
 The frequency associated with the first subcarrier is denoted by $\carrierF$, with corresponding wavelength $\carrierWl$ and wavenumber $\carrierWn \triangleq 2\pi \carrierF / c = 2 \pi / \carrierWl$, where $c$ is the speed of light.
-The pilot symbols are represented by $\pilotMat \in \mathds{C}^{\numP \times \numQ}$ and may consist of arbitrary complex sequences.
-The data symbols are represented by $\dataMat \in \dataConst^{\numD \times \numQ} \subset \mathds{C}^{\numD \times \numQ}$, where each element belongs to a constellation from the set $\dataConst$.
+The pilot symbols are represented by $\pilotMat \in \mathds{C}^{\numQ \times \numP}$ and may consist of arbitrary complex sequences.
+The data symbols are represented by $\dataMat \in \dataConst^{\numQ \times \numD} \subset \mathds{C}^{\numQ \times \numD}$, where each element belongs to a constellation from the set $\dataConst$.
 In general, the chosen constellation may differ for each time instant $d$ and subcarrier $q$.
 This constellation assignment is determined by the \gls{tx} and is typically specified in the preamble containing transmission metadata.
 However, since the proposed method relaxes the constellation constraint, we keep this implicit and use the previous notation for simplicity.
 Without loss of generality, the symbols are transmitted according to the resource grid shown in \autoref{fig:resource_grid}.

 We make the following assumption regarding the scene: \begin{assumption} The \gls{ue} and the background are assumed to be stationary during the frame duration $\Time \triangleq (\numP+\numD)\Tspacing$, with $\Tspacing$ being the \gls{ofdm} symbol duration.
 Hence, no Doppler effect is considered. \end{assumption} Finally, localization is performed by estimating the range $\UErange$ and \gls{aoa} $\UEaoa$ associated with the \gls{ue}.